CO-HOLDERS

 Full Professor, Faculty of Arts, Humanities and Social Sciences, Université de Sherbrooke

-Head of media division, Associate Professor, department of communication, Université de Sherbrooke
+Head of media division, Full Professor, department of communication, Université de Sherbrooke

 MORIN, David – Ph.
 D.